Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Division is the inverse operation of multiplication, and can be used to determine how to evenly share a quantity among a group.
 Division can be written in three different ways: using a fraction bar, using a division symbol, and using long division.
 Division can be represented as splitting a total quantity into sets of equal quantities, as skip subtracting on the number line, and as a dimension with an area model.
 Remainders may result when performing division and they can be represented with the letter R, followed by the number remaining.
 Since division is the inverse operation of multiplication, you need to know your multiplication facts in order to do division.
 For larger numbers, you can use long division to find the quotient.

-This page titled 10.1.3.2: Dividing Whole Numbers and Applications is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by The NROC Project via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.1.3.2: Dividing Whole Numbers and Applications is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by The NROC Project via source content that was edited to the style and standards of the LibreTexts platform.